 Andrew Langley is the author of the Nathen Turner supernatural thriller series.
-He kindly agreed to answer some questions about his journey as an independent author.
+He kindly agreed to answer some questions about his journey as an independent writer.
 Below, he talks frankly about marketing, the research and writing processes, and the pros and cons of self-publishing.

 Hi, Andrew!
 Thanks so much for talking to me.
 So what have you found to be the most effective methods of marketing your books?